The Kip ETF 20: The 20 Best Cheap ETFs You Can Buy

 Invesco Dynamic Large Cap Value

-Invesco Dynamic Large Cap Value (PWV, $37.87) tracks an enhanced index of undervalued stocks.
+Invesco Dynamic Large Cap Value (PWV, $35.26) tracks an enhanced index of undervalued stocks.
 Stocks in the ETF rank strongly on measures such as earnings momentum, balance-sheet strength and a history of raising dividends.
 The highest-scoring stocks get the most weight.
-The result is a collection of 50 stocks that looks somewhat different from the fund's bogey, the Russell 1000 Value index.
-The ETF's top 10 holdings include Qualcomm (QCOM), Illinois Tool Works (ITW) and T-Mobile US (TMUS), none of which crack the Russell index's top 10.
+The result is a collection of roughly 50 stocks that looks somewhat different from the fund's bogey, the Russell 1000 Value index.
+For instance, the ETF's top 10 holdings include PepsiCo (PEP) and Walmart, neither of which crack the Russell index's top 10.

 Invesco S&P 500 Equal Weight Health Care

-Biotech stocks represent 16% of the fund's assets, compared with 38% in the typical health-care ETF.
+Pharmaceutical stocks represent 16% of the fund's assets, compared with more than 30% in the typical health-care ETF.

 iShares Edge MSCI USA Momentum Factor

-iShares Edge MSCI USA Momentum Factor (MTUM, $118.56) holds a big slug of tech - about 41% at the moment.
-But it holds an array of other stocks with good price momentum, including in consumer discretionary (~20%) and financials (~12%).
+iShares Edge MSCI USA Momentum Factor (MTUM, $106.90) holds a big slug of health care - about 33% at the moment.
+But it holds an array of other stocks with good price momentum, including in information technology (~17%) and consumer staples (~13%).

-If technology stocks keep surging, this cheap ETF's aggression will benefit.
-But the fund won't lose as much as a pure tech ETF if the sector fizzles out.
+If health-care stocks keep surging, for instance, this cheap ETF's aggression will benefit.
+But the fund also should not lose as much as a pure health-focused ETF if the sector fizzles out.

-SEE ALSO: The Best and Worst Presidents (According to the Stock Market)

 Pimco Active Bond

-PIMCO Active Bond (BOND, $102.31) is, as its name suggests, an actively managed ETF (most ETFs merely seek to match an index).
-The ETF is run like Pimco's flagship mutual fund, Pimco Total Return (PTTDX).
+PIMCO Active Bond (BOND, $103.56) is, as its name suggests, an actively managed ETF (most ETFs merely seek to match an index).
+The ETF is run like Pimco's flagship mutual fund, Pimco Total Return (PTTAX).
 It's on this list of the best cheap ETFs because of its relatively low expenses - relative to other active bond offerings.

-Pimco has seen a good bit of turmoil in past years with the resignation of co-founder Bill Gross, but we think the firm still has a lot of talent.
+Pimco has seen a good bit of turmoil in past years with the resignation of co-founder Bill Gross (who just retired from Janus Henderson), but we think the firm still has a lot of talent.

 SPDR DoubleLine Total Return Tactical